UE4SS-RE/RE-UE4SS/README.md

 ## Basic Installation

-The easiest installation is via downloading the xinput version of the latest non-experimental build from [Releases](https://github.com/UE4SS-RE/RE-UE4SS/releases) and extracting the zip content to `/{Gameroot}/GameName/Binaries/Win64/`.
+The easiest installation is via downloading the non-dev version of the latest non-experimental build from [Releases](https://github.com/UE4SS-RE/RE-UE4SS/releases) and extracting the zip content to `/{Gameroot}/GameName/Binaries/Win64/`.

 If your game is in the custom config list, extract the contents from the relevant folder to `Win64` as well.

+If you are planning on doing mod development using UE4SS, you can do the same as above but download the zDEV version instead.

 ## Links